stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

   whatHead = head [12,"foo"]
 ```

-By prefixing `head` with part of its namespace, we can resolve the
+By prefixing `head` with part of its namespace, we can resolve both
-ambiguity:
+ambiguities.
+It is now immediately clear, that `[12,"foo"]` must be
+an `HVect`, because that's the type of `HVect.head`'s argument:

 ```idris
 thisHead : Nat